git/git.github.io/rev_news/drafts/edition-83.md

-  Dscho, alias Johannes Schindelin, also replied to Sean saying that just looking whether the command is a builtin or not might not be enough, as Git also install scripts or executables, and provided some example code implementing an `is_in_git_exec_path()` function.
+  Dscho, alias Johannes Schindelin, also replied to Sean saying that just looking whether the command is a builtin or not might not be enough, as Git also installs scripts or executables, and provided some example code implementing an `is_in_git_exec_path()` function.

   Ævar and Dscho then discussed a bit if such a function was needed as